 Boards, Advisory Committees, Professional Organizations

-Committee Member, AASM, Sleep Technologist & Respiratory Therapist Education Presidential Committee (2017 - Present)
+Vice Chair, American Academy of Sleep Medicine; Sleep Technologist & Respiratory Therapist Education Committee (2020 - Present)

-Vice-Chair, American College of Chest Physicians - Neuromuscular Disease and Home Mechanical Ventilation Network (2017 - Present)
+Chair, American College of Chest Physicians - Home Mechanical Ventilation and Neuromuscular Disease NetWork (2019 - Present)

 Member, American Thoracic Society (2008 - Present)

 Fellow, American Academy of Sleep Medicine (2007 - Present)

 Fellow, American College of Chest Physicians (2004 - Present)